ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - add app name and version to the file
     - use npm to install durable functions package
         - `npm install durable-functions`
+    - you can now create a function based on the durable functions starter template
+    - then create a function based on the durable functions orchestrator template
+    - then create functions for each activity, based on the durable functions activity template

 ### Azure storage accounts